 As Table 1 illustrates, a state away from the top right-hand corner, may have a variety of potential symptoms and these have a variety of causes.
-Moreover, the problems may change in response to shocks (such as resource prices and natural disasters).
-Effective development assistance has to tailor the right form of intervention to circumstances and institutional context.
+Moreover, the problems may change in response to shocks (such as hikes in resource prices or natural disasters).
+Effective development assistance has to tailor the right form of intervention to circumstance and institutional context.
 This opens up the menu of possibilities to include the right mix of budgetary, project, military and technical assistance, and to make the right amount of conditionality credible.